PhaserEditor2D/PhaserEditor/docs/v2/texture-packer-editor.rst

 Texture Packer Editor
 =====================

 The packing of images in a textures atlas is a widely used technique for game development.
-It improves the game performance (especially in a WebGL context) and reduce the size of the game (a plus for browser games).
+It improves the game performance (especially in a WebGL context) and reduces the size of the game (a plus for browser games).

 There are several tools, free and commercial, to create a texture atlas.
 In the Phaser_ community, the `TexturePacker <https://www.codeandweb.com/texturepacker>`_ developed by `CodeAndWeb <https://www.codeandweb.com>`_ is very popular and has built-in support for Phaser_.

 |PhaserEditor|_ has its own texture packer, based on the `LibGDX tools <https://github.com/libgdx/libgdx/tree/master/extensions/gdx-tools>`_.
 It uses the MaxRects algorithm, that provides a high packing ratio.

 Create a new atlas file
 -----------------------